thesse1/webmethods-api-gateway-staging/README.md

 Each API Gateway configuration can include one scopes.json file in the configuration root folder specifying the OAuth2 scopes intended for the APIs on this API Gateway instance.
 The file will be parsed right before importing the other API Gateway assets of the API Gateway configuration and the scopes are injected into the local OAuth2 Authorization Server configuration. ("UPSERT": Existing scope definitions with the same name will be overwritten, new scope definitions with new names will be added.)

-Each configuration folder contains a scopes.json file for demonstrating this feature, for example:
+Each /playground/configuration folder contains a scopes.json file for demonstrating this feature, for example:

 ### CONFIG